MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

 #### Error 1019: Site is inactive

-The requested site is disabled in your MultiSafepay account.
+The requested site is disabled in your MultiSafepay dashboard.

-To reactivate the website in your MultiSafepay account:
+To reactivate the website in your MultiSafepay dashboard:

 1. Go to **Settings** > **Website settings**, and select the relevant website.
 2. From the **Status** list, select **Active**.